Tips On How To Prepare For Your Engagement Photography Session And Be Prepared

 Many couples request to have their pets included in their engagement and wedding photographs.
 It is usually a big deal as the furry family member is an important part of the couple's life.
 So if you would like to include your pet in the photos it is a good idea to meet the pet in a natural open area for the first time.
 A park or open area, free of loud noises and other pets are recommended, especially for hyper or nervous pets.
 Since a lot of pets like to have the majority of attention, it is a good idea to get must-have or difficult photographs out of the way first, that will open up the floor for the furry family member to be in the photoshoot.
 It is also important to come prepared, make sure you have any bags, toys or treats needed for your furry friend.

-Since we do live in Vancouver, and it rains a lot of the time, having an umbrella handy can help you stay dry but can also be a wonderful prop for you and your honey to get cozy under.
+The weather can be unpredictable, so having an umbrella can help you stay dry but can also be a wonderful prop for you and your honey to get cozy under.

 Be 100% Yourself